Freedom of religion in Bhutan: Overview

 Drukpa Kagyu (Mahayana) Buddhism is the state religion, although in the southern areas many citizens openly practice Hinduism.
 Since the year 2015 Hinduism is also considered as a national religion of country.

 Societal and governmental pressure for conformity with Buddhist norms is prevalent.

-In 2022 Freedom House rated Bhutan’s religious freedom as 2 out of 4, noting that the constitution protects freedom of religion, but local authorities are known to harass non-Buddhists and people have experienced pressure to participate in Buddhist ceremonies and practices.
+In 2022, Freedom House rated Bhutan’s religious freedom as 2 out of 4, noting that the constitution protects freedom of religion, but local authorities are known to harass non-Buddhists and people have experienced pressure to participate in Buddhist ceremonies and practices.

-In the same year, the country was ranked as the 40th worst place in the world to be a Christian.
+In 2026, The United Kingdom branch of Christian organisation Open Doors ranked the country as the 34th worst place in the world to be a Christian.

 Religious demography

 The official religion in Bhutan is Buddhism, which is practiced by between 74% of the population; the rest of the population is mainly Hindu.

 Approximately two-thirds to three-quarters of the population practice Drukpa Kagyu or Nyingma Buddhism, both of which are disciplines of Mahayana Buddhism.
 Approximately one-quarter of the population are ethnic Nepalese and practice Hinduism.
 They live mainly in the south and follow the Shaivite, Vaishnavite, Shakta, Ganapatya, Puranic, and Vedic schools.
 Christians both Roman Catholic and Protestant and nonreligious groups comprised less than one percent of the population.
 Bön, the country's animist and shamanistic belief system, revolves around the worship of nature and predates Buddhism.
 Very few citizens adhere exclusively to this religious group.

 In 2021, the population was estimated at 857,000.
 According to a 2012 report by the Pew Research Center, approximately 75% of the population follows Buddhism and 23% are Hindu.
 Hindus reside mostly in southern areas adjacent to India.

-The 2020 report by the World Christian Database estimated that Buddhists comprised 83% of the population and Hindus 11% in 2019, although many scholars suggests that the data provided by Christian Database is factually incorrect and not reliable.
+The 2020 report by the World Christian Database estimated that Buddhists comprised 83% of the population and Hindus 11% in 2019.